Current Research: Other Research Areas

 UROP offers an entry to many kinds of involvement and study in the arts.
 Opportunities for research abound in such areas as electronic or computer music, interactive video, arts administration, installation art, all technical aspects of theater, and the media of imagery such as holography and computer graphics.

-The following areas have UROP opportunities in the arts: the Music and Theater Arts Section of the Department of Humanities, Arts and Social Sciences; Media Arts and Sciences; the Art, Culture and Technology Program; the History, Theory, and Criticism Section of the Department of Architecture; the Program in Writing and Humanistic studies; Comparative Media Studies; the List Visual Arts Center, and the MIT Museum.
+The following areas have UROP opportunities in the arts: Music, Theater Arts, and Comparative Media Studies/Writing within the School of Humanities, Arts and Social Sciences; Media Arts and Sciences; the MIT Program in Art, Culture and Technology and History, Theory, and Criticism within the Department of Architecture; and the MIT Museum.

 Additional sources of funding for arts-related projects outside the curriculum include the Council for the Arts Grants Program, and the Peter J. Eloranta Summer Undergraduate Research Fellowships.
-For more information on these and other funding sources see the Arts Funding section of the arts@mit web site.
+For more information on these and other funding sources see the Arts Grants section of the Arts at MIT web site.

 The Massachusetts Space Grant Consortium is a joint MIT/NASA/industry program designed to attract more students to space science and space engineering.
 Among other activities, Space Grant offers a seminar (16.S26) for first-year students that combines space science and engineering.

 Grants are available during the academic year to undergraduates doing research in any area related to the study of space science and engineering.
 Proposals are invited from students in departments throughout MIT and Wellesley.

 Students will also be considered for summer positions with participating companies, to be arranged through the Space Grant Office.

 For further information, contact: Ms. Helen Halaris, Room 33-208, x8-5546, firstname.lastname@example.org.